thorsten/phpMyFAQ/docs/administration.md

 You can see a list of all multisite installations, and you're able to add new ones.

-In order to host several distinct installations (with different configs, different templates and most importantly, different database credentials), but only want to update once, you need to follow these steps:
+To host several distinct installations (with different configs, different templates and most importantly, different database credentials), but only want to update once, you need to follow these steps:

 - Make sure you have the _multisite/_ directory in your document root and _multisite.php_ in it